JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ## Use code from Swift

 The framework you compiled has helper attributes to make it easier to use with Swift.
 Let's convert the previous Objective-C example into Swift.

-Create the `main.swift` file with the following code:
+In the framework directory, create the `main.swift` file with the following code:

 ```swift
 import Foundation